 This combination of trust and confidence will result in an increase in cooperation when back in an office environment.
 This translates into more productivity and profits.

 #2 – Role Reversal

-When it comes to team-building exercises and games, let employees try out new roles to experiment how it feels.
+When it comes to team-building exercises and games, let employees try out new roles to experiment with how it feels.
 This may uncover unexpected talents.
 Or, they might start to understand and appreciate the complexity of their coworker’s positions.

 Couples counsellor Glen Munt explains why this is beneficial.
-He says “role reversals allow people to experience someone else’s problems and pain points, rather than just observe and react to them.
+He says “Role reversals allow people to experience someone else’s problems and pain points, rather than just observe and react to them.
 This can be confronting to enact in a professional work environment.
 So to use it in corporate team building is a creative and highly innovative way to grow trust and compassion.”